 Following the Asset Management Framework means that we are able to demonstrate to the DfT that Peterborough is managing its network robustly through an approved framework, ensuring that the City is able to compete strongly for highway maintenance funding from Central Government.
 The pages beneath set out some of the key pieces of information supporting this process.

 The Highway Asset Management Policy and Strategy sets out how we will maintain the Highway Asset, and include detail on the decisions that we make, and the information that supports this decision making.

 The Highway Asset Management Policy & Strategy is a live document, and is reviewed on an annual basis by an Asset Management Steering Group, including key stakeholders.
 This process includes a review of all feedback from key stakeholders and customers.
 Please contact us to provide your feedback.

-Nearly 600 miles of highway network need to be maintained across the Peterborough area.
+Nearly 930km of highway network need to be maintained across the Peterborough area.
 This covers roadways such as dual carriageways and busy inner city routes, to quiet lanes and village streets in rural areas.
 The roads and pavements page has further information on how the highway network is managed.

-Residents can follow up-to-date information about roadworks, road closures and diversions, traffic incidents and other disruptions affecting local roads via an information portal.
+You can find up-to-date information about roadworks, road closures, diversions and traffic incidents affecting local roads on the One Network website.